Flat Holography & Holographic Renormalization: Scalar Field: Scalar field in Euclidean space

 Inserting the expansion \eqref{eq:EucldieanAsymptoticSeries} and dropping the $\ell, \,I$ dependencies of the fields, gives

-This first part diverges exponentially as $ |\omega|\geq 0$, while the other parts vanish as they are suppressed in $r_0$.
+Since $|\omega|\geq 0$, the first part diverges exponentially, while the other parts vanish as $r_0\to\infty$.
 There are no finite parts in the on-shell action.
-As described in section \ref{sec:Holographicrenormalizationformasslessfields}, the counter-terms take the form
+As described in section \ref{sec:Holographicrenormalizationformasslessfields}, the counterterms take the form

 where $g$ is the asymptotic series for the divergent part